Ameer-Hamza289/infusion_detection/readme.md

 ### A Lightweight Intrusion Detection System for IoT: Detecting SYN Flood

 A comprehensive full-stack application for monitoring and analyzing network attacks in IoT environments, with a particular focus on SYN flood detection and visualization.
-This system provides real-time monitoring, historical analysis, and detailed attack insights through an intuitive dashboard interface.
+This system provides real-time monitoring, historical analysis, and detailed attack insights through an intuitive dashboard interface and listings.

 ## Features